Web Optimisation Research

 Trade Mark Assist – Usability research

-IP Australia’s Cognitive Futures Section are conducting a second round of usability testing research to identify how easy our new Trade Mark Assist tool is to use in preparation for a Beta release.
-We will seek feedback on ease of navigation, ease of learning, and whether needs are being met when using the tool.
+We have completed a second round of usability testing research in September 2017 to identify how easy our new Trade Mark Assist tool is to use in preparation for a Beta release.
+We sought feedback on ease of navigation, ease of learning, and whether needs are being met when using the tool.